Rosa Parks: 1990s

 Parks continued to be politically active into the 1990s.
-In 1990, at a Washington, D.C. gala celebrating her birthday, Parks gave a speech calling for the release of anti-apartheid activist Nelson Mandela.
+In 1990, at a Washington, D.C., gala celebrating her birthday, Parks gave a speech calling for the release of anti-apartheid activist Nelson Mandela.
 She also attended the 1994 meeting of the National Coalition of Blacks for Reparations in America in Detroit alongside Jesse Jackson and Queen Mother Moore.
 In 1995, at the invitation of Louis Farrakhan, she participated in the Million Man March alongside Moore, Betty Shabazz, Dorothy Height, and Maya Angelou.
 During the 1990s, Parks authored several autobiographical works, including Rosa Parks: My Story in 1992, Quiet Strength in 1994, and Dear Mrs. Parks in 1997.

 Parks was robbed and attacked in her home on August 30, 1994, at age 81.
 The assailant, Joseph Skipper, broke down her back door, falsely claiming to have deterred an intruder and demanding a reward of $3.
 After Parks complied, he demanded more money and assaulted her, punching her in the face.
 Eventually, Parks agreed to give Skipper all of the money she had: $103.
 Parks then called Steele, co-founder of the Rosa and Raymond Parks Institute, who called the police.

-According to United States Representative Edward Vaughn, after reports of Skipper's conduct circulated, vigilantes proceeded to search for and assault him.
+According to United States Representative Edward Vaughn, after reports of Skipper's conduct circulated, vigilantes searched for and attacked him.
 Skipper was arrested on August 31.
 Many commentators saw Parks's assault as evidence of the moral decline of Black youth, but Parks cautioned against "read[ing] too much into the attack" and expressed compassion for Skipper, acknowledging "the conditions that made him this way".

 After the assault, Parks moved from downtown Detroit to a gated community.
 Learning of Parks's move, Little Caesars owner Mike Ilitch offered to pay for her housing expenses indefinitely.
 According to judge Damon Keith, funds from Ilitch were regularly deposited into a trust on Parks's behalf.

 2000s

-Following the September 11 attacks in 2001, Parks joined actor Danny Glover and activists Harry Belafonte and Gloria Steinem in signing an open letter that cautioned against a "military response" and advocated for international collaboration.
+After the September 11 attacks in 2001, Parks joined actor Danny Glover and activists Harry Belafonte and Gloria Steinem in signing an open letter that cautioned against a "military response" and advocated for international collaboration.
 Later, in 2002, Parks received an eviction notice from her $1,800 per month apartment for non-payment of rent.
 Parks was incapable of managing her own financial affairs by this time due to age-related physical and mental decline.
 Her rent was paid from a collection taken by Hartford Memorial Baptist Church in Detroit.

 When her rent became delinquent and her impending eviction was publicized in 2004, her landlord announced they had forgiven the back rent and would allow Parks, by then 91 and in extremely poor health, to live rent-free in the building for the remainder of her life.
 Steele, co-founder of the Rosa and Raymond Parks Institute, defended Parks's care and stated that the eviction notices were sent in error.
 Several of Parks's family members alleged that her financial affairs had been mismanaged.